 Can you drive through Puerto de las Señales?

-Set high in the Cordillera Cantábrica mountain range, within the Cabañas Valley, the winding road to the summit is totally paved but partly broken due the harsh weather.
+The winding road to the summit is totally paved but partly broken due the harsh weather.
 It’s called LE-333.
 The pass links the Principado de Asturias and Castilla y León.

 How long is Puerto de las Señales?

 Tucked away in the northwestern part of the country, the pass is 14.4 km (8.94 miles) long, running south-north from Puebla de Lillo (Castile and León) to Puerto de Tarna (Asturias).
 The road hits a 7.9% of maximum gradient through some of the ramps and has featured in the Spanish Vuelta race.

 Is Puerto de las Señales open?